Prompt-or-Die/pod-protocol/SDK_GUIDE.md

 **Q: Which SDK should I use?**
 A:
-- **TypeScript**: For web applications and Node.js services
+- **TypeScript**: For web applications, Node.js services, and full-stack development
-- **JavaScript**: For browser-only applications or when you prefer JS
-- **Python**: For AI/ML applications, data science, or backend services
-- **Rust**: For high-performance applications or when you need maximum efficiency
+- **Rust**: For high-performance applications or when you need maximum efficiency (in development)

 **Q: Are all SDKs feature-complete?**
-A: TypeScript, JavaScript, and Python SDKs are 100% feature-complete and production-ready.
+A: TypeScript SDK is 100% feature-complete and production-ready.
 Rust SDK is 35% complete and actively developed, targeting Q2 2025 completion.

 **Q: Can I mix SDKs in one project?**
 A: Yes!
 All SDKs are interoperable.
-You can have TypeScript frontend, Python AI backend, and Rust high-performance services all communicating through PoD Protocol.
+You can have TypeScript applications and Rust high-performance services all communicating through PoD Protocol.

 ### Technical Questions